CapriG/FriendlySpots/README.md

 # FriendlySpots

-Social Media App which combines Facebook and Google Maps to create In-Person Meetings at Mutually Interesting locations by category and current friend Presence with robust privacy
+Social Media App which combines Facebook and Google Maps to create In-Person Meetings at Mutually Interesting Locations by Category and Current friend Presence with robust privacy

 Never published due to lack of interest after learning of Google Maps API Cost but a single person can test for free to see the results and learn the API usage  for Google Maps and Facebook.